Water Glassing Eggs For Long-Term Storage

 How To Use Water-Glassed Eggs

-This egg preservation method makes it so the stored eggs can be used essentially like fresh ones.
-You will need to clean eggs, removing all the lime from the shell before cooking.
-Those stored for less than a year will have less of a lime flavor than those stored for a year or more.
+This egg preservation method means the stored eggs can be used essentially like fresh ones.
+You will need to clean the eggs, removing all the lime from the shell before cooking.

-The second category of these will be better suited to baking rather than frying, scrambling, poaching, or boiling.
-But the flavor will not make the egg taste bad if you do opt to simply cook an egg for ramen, or breakfast.
+Eggs stored for less than a year will have less of a lime flavor than those stored for a year or more.
+The longer-stored eggs are better suited to baking rather than frying, scrambling, poaching, or boiling.
+However, the flavor will not make the egg taste bad if you do opt to simply cook one for ramen or breakfast.

 Before Cooking